techidaily/site-iphone-location/source/_posts/in-2024-how-to-see-someones-location-on-apple-iphone-14-drfone-by-drfone-virtual-ios.md

 iTools ios 14 is designed as a powerful file management tool for all iPhones.
 Also, it is a greta choice to get your location spoofed on your Apple iPhone 14.
 But still, there are many virtual location issues that can break your comfort and lead you to disappointment.
 However, the problem can be effectively resolved with the help of Dr.Fone – Virtual Location (iOS) as it is the best alternative to iTools.
 Hence, use this perfect tool to resolve your iTools not work with ios 14 in the best possible manner.

 <ins class="adsbygoogle"
      style="display:block"
+     data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
+     data-ad-slot="1223367746"></ins>
+<ins class="adsbygoogle"
+     style="display:block"
+     data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="8358498916"
      data-ad-format="auto"
      data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-change-your-location-on-apple-iphone-8-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Change Your Location on Apple iPhone 8 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/5-ways-change-your-home-address-in-googleapple-map-on-apple-iphone-12-proipad-drfone-by-drfone-virtual-ios/"><u>5 Ways Change Your Home Address in Google/Apple Map on Apple iPhone 12 Pro/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-enable-disable-and-change-safari-location-on-apple-iphone-13-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Enable, Disable, and Change Safari Location on Apple iPhone 13 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-enable-disable-and-change-safari-location-on-apple-iphone-14-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Enable, Disable, and Change Safari Location on Apple iPhone 14 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-14-pro-maxipad-drfone-by-drfone-virtual-ios/"><u>A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone 14 Pro Max/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-itools-virtual-location-not-work-on-apple-iphone-xsipad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does iTools virtual location not work On Apple iPhone XS/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-14-drfone-by-drfone-virtual-ios/"><u>Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone 14 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-change-your-location-on-apple-iphone-13-pro-drfone-by-drfone-virtual-ios/"><u>How to Change Your Location on Apple iPhone 13 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-5-ways-change-your-home-address-in-googleapple-map-on-apple-iphone-11ipad-drfone-by-drfone-virtual-ios/"><u>In 2024, 5 Ways Change Your Home Address in Google/Apple Map on Apple iPhone 11/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-change-your-location-on-apple-iphone-6-drfone-by-drfone-virtual-ios/"><u>How to Change Your Location on Apple iPhone 6 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-fix-the-apple-iphone-7-plus-gps-not-working-issue-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Fix the Apple iPhone 7 Plus GPS not Working Issue | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-12-mini-waze-drfone-by-drfone-virtual-ios/"><u>7 Fixes to No GPS - Showing Approximate Location on Apple iPhone 12 mini Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-4-effective-methods-fake-gps-location-on-apple-iphone-15-plusipad-drfone-by-drfone-virtual-ios/"><u>In 2024, 4 Effective Methods Fake GPS Location on Apple iPhone 15 Plus/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-double-location-dongle-all-to-know-about-apple-iphone-11ipad-gps-spoofing-drfone-by-drfone-virtual-ios/"><u>In 2024, Double Location Dongle All to Know About Apple iPhone 11/iPad GPS Spoofing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-se-waze-drfone-by-drfone-virtual-ios/"><u>In 2024, 7 Fixes to No GPS - Showing Approximate Location on Apple iPhone SE Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-view-gpx-files-online-and-offline-solutions-of-apple-iphone-xs-drfone-by-drfone-virtual-ios/"><u>How to View GPX Files Online and Offline Solutions Of Apple iPhone XS | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-itools-virtual-location-not-work-on-apple-iphone-6ipad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does iTools virtual location not work On Apple iPhone 6/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/double-location-dongle-all-to-know-about-apple-iphone-14-plusipad-gps-spoofing-drfone-by-drfone-virtual-ios/"><u>Double Location Dongle All to Know About Apple iPhone 14 Plus/iPad GPS Spoofing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-15-plus-drfone-by-drfone-virtual-ios/"><u>Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone 15 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-see-someones-location-on-apple-iphone-xs-max-drfone-by-drfone-virtual-ios/"><u>How to See Someones Location on Apple iPhone XS Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-enable-disable-and-change-safari-location-on-apple-iphone-6s-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Enable, Disable, and Change Safari Location on Apple iPhone 6s | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-xs-max-drfone-by-drfone-virtual-ios/"><u>In 2024, 3 Smart and Simple Ways to Change Home Address on Apple iPhone XS Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-13-pro-drfone-by-drfone-virtual-ios/"><u>3 Smart and Simple Ways to Change Home Address on Apple iPhone 13 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-view-gpx-files-online-and-offline-solutions-of-apple-iphone-12-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, How to View GPX Files Online and Offline Solutions Of Apple iPhone 12 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-double-location-dongle-all-to-know-about-apple-iphone-12-miniipad-gps-spoofing-drfone-by-drfone-virtual-ios/"><u>In 2024, Double Location Dongle All to Know About Apple iPhone 12 mini/iPad GPS Spoofing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-8-waze-drfone-by-drfone-virtual-ios/"><u>7 Fixes to No GPS - Showing Approximate Location on Apple iPhone 8 Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-13-proipad-drfone-by-drfone-virtual-ios/"><u>A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone 13 Pro/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-see-someones-location-on-apple-iphone-15-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, How to See Someones Location on Apple iPhone 15 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/does-itools-virtual-location-not-work-on-apple-iphone-xripad-drfone-by-drfone-virtual-ios/"><u>Does iTools virtual location not work On Apple iPhone XR/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-fix-the-apple-iphone-xr-gps-not-working-issue-drfone-by-drfone-virtual-ios/"><u>How to Fix the Apple iPhone XR GPS not Working Issue | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-pokegoplusplus-still-work-on-apple-iphone-xs-maxipad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does PokeGo++ still work on Apple iPhone XS Max/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/6-methods-to-protect-yourself-from-location-tracking-on-apple-iphone-se-2020-drfone-by-drfone-virtual-ios/"><u>6 Methods to Protect Yourself from Location Tracking on Apple iPhone SE (2020) | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-11ipad-drfone-by-drfone-virtual-ios/"><u>A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone 11/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-5-ways-change-your-home-address-in-googleapple-map-on-apple-iphone-14-proipad-drfone-by-drfone-virtual-ios/"><u>In 2024, 5 Ways Change Your Home Address in Google/Apple Map on Apple iPhone 14 Pro/iPad | Dr.fone</u></a></li>
+<li><a href="https://fake-location.techidaily.com/looking-for-a-location-changer-on-vivo-y100a-look-no-further-drfone-by-drfone-virtual-android/"><u>Looking For A Location Changer On Vivo Y100A?
+Look No Further | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/how-to-send-and-fake-live-location-on-facebook-messenger-of-your-gionee-f3-pro-drfone-by-drfone-virtual-android/"><u>How to Send and Fake Live Location on Facebook Messenger Of your Gionee F3 Pro | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/does-vivo-x100-have-find-my-friends-drfone-by-drfone-virtual-android/"><u>Does Vivo X100 Have Find My Friends? | Dr.fone</u></a></li>
+<li><a href="https://activate-lock.techidaily.com/new-multiple-ways-how-to-remove-icloud-activation-lock-from-your-apple-iphone-8-by-drfone-ios/"><u>New Multiple Ways How To Remove iCloud Activation Lock From your Apple iPhone 8</u></a></li>
+<li><a href="https://howto.techidaily.com/vivo-y100i-camera-not-working-unexpected-error-fix-it-now-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Vivo Y100i Camera Not Working Unexpected Error?
+Fix It Now | Dr.fone</u></a></li>
+<li><a href="https://fake-location.techidaily.com/how-to-share-location-in-messenger-on-motorola-razr-40-drfone-by-drfone-virtual-android/"><u>How to Share Location in Messenger On Motorola Razr 40? | Dr.fone</u></a></li>
+<li><a href="https://activate-lock.techidaily.com/in-2024-4-things-you-must-know-about-apple-iphone-14-activation-lock-by-drfone-ios/"><u>In 2024, 4 Things You Must Know About Apple iPhone 14 Activation Lock</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-play-hevc-h-265-video-on-defy-2-by-aiseesoft-video-converter-play-hevc-video-on-android/"><u>How to play HEVC H.265 video on Defy 2?</u></a></li>
+<li><a href="https://howto.techidaily.com/app-wont-open-on-your-asus-rog-phone-7-here-are-all-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>App Wont Open on Your Asus ROG Phone 7?
+Here Are All Fixes | Dr.fone</u></a></li>
+<li><a href="https://fake-location.techidaily.com/how-to-use-life360-on-windows-pc-for-vivo-y100-drfone-by-drfone-virtual-android/"><u>How to Use Life360 on Windows PC For Vivo Y100? | Dr.fone</u></a></li>
+<li><a href="https://ai-editing-video.techidaily.com/updated-2024-approved-final-cut-pro-for-ipad-is-it-available/"><u>Updated 2024 Approved Final Cut Pro for iPad- Is It Available?</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-photos-from-lava-blaze-2-5g-to-laptop-without-usb-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Photos from Lava Blaze 2 5G to Laptop Without USB | Dr.fone</u></a></li>
+<li><a href="https://location-fake.techidaily.com/a-detailed-vpna-fake-gps-location-free-review-on-realme-gt-neo-5-drfone-by-drfone-virtual-android/"><u>A Detailed VPNa Fake GPS Location Free Review On Realme GT Neo 5 | Dr.fone</u></a></li>
+<li><a href="https://android-location.techidaily.com/in-2024-getting-the-pokemon-go-gps-signal-not-found-11-error-in-vivo-y36-drfone-by-drfone-virtual/"><u>In 2024, Getting the Pokemon Go GPS Signal Not Found 11 Error in Vivo Y36 | Dr.fone</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/disable-screen-lock-on-realme-11-pro-by-drfone-android-unlock-android-unlock/"><u>Disable screen lock on Realme 11 Pro</u></a></li>
+<li><a href="https://activate-lock.techidaily.com/how-to-bypass-icloud-lock-on-iphone-13-pro-max-by-drfone-ios/"><u>How to Bypass iCloud Lock on iPhone 13 Pro Max</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/guide-to-mirror-your-nokia-c300-to-other-android-devices-drfone-by-drfone-android/"><u>Guide to Mirror Your Nokia C300 to Other Android devices | Dr.fone</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/in-2024-top-11-free-apps-to-check-imei-on-htc-u23-phones-by-drfone-android/"><u>In 2024, Top 11 Free Apps to Check IMEI on HTC U23 Phones</u></a></li>
+<li><a href="https://ios-unlock.techidaily.com/how-to-unlock-iphone-7-plus-by-drfone-ios/"><u>How to Unlock iPhone 7 Plus?</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/in-2024-how-can-we-bypass-itel-p55plus-frp-by-drfone-android/"><u>In 2024, How Can We Bypass Itel P55+ FRP?</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-easiest-guide-how-to-clone-vivo-v27e-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Easiest Guide How to Clone Vivo V27e Phone? | Dr.fone</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/in-2024-forgot-apple-iphone-15-pro-backup-password-heres-what-to-do-drfone-by-drfone-ios/"><u>In 2024, Forgot Apple iPhone 15 Pro Backup Password?
+Heres What to Do | Dr.fone</u></a></li>
+<li><a href="https://techidaily.com/the-way-to-get-back-lost-videos-from-xiaomi-redmi-a2-by-fonelab-android-recover-video/"><u>The way to get back lost videos from Xiaomi Redmi A2</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-2-ways-to-transfer-text-messages-from-vivo-x-flip-to-iphone-1514131211x8-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 2 Ways to Transfer Text Messages from Vivo X Flip to iPhone 15/14/13/12/11/X/8/ | Dr.fone</u></a></li>
+<li><a href="https://fake-location.techidaily.com/the-best-8-vpn-hardware-devices-reviewed-on-samsung-galaxy-a15-5g-drfone-by-drfone-virtual-android/"><u>The Best 8 VPN Hardware Devices Reviewed On Samsung Galaxy A15 5G | Dr.fone</u></a></li>
+<li><a href="https://ai-video-editing.techidaily.com/how-to-crop-a-video-in-davinci-resolve-step-by-step-for-2024/"><u>How to Crop a Video in Davinci Resolve Step by Step for 2024</u></a></li>
+<li><a href="https://easy-unlock-android.techidaily.com/forgotten-the-voicemail-password-of-realme-c55-try-these-fixes-by-drfone-android/"><u>Forgotten The Voicemail Password Of Realme C55?
+Try These Fixes</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/2024-approved-show-off-your-gaming-skills-a-beginners-guide-to-sharing-ps4-screenshots/"><u>2024 Approved Show Off Your Gaming Skills A Beginners Guide to Sharing PS4 Screenshots</u></a></li>
+<li><a href="https://ai-topics.techidaily.com/new-the-best-text-to-speech-online-tools-to-use-for-2024/"><u>New The Best Text-to-Speech Online Tools To Use for 2024</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/how-to-mirror-pc-screen-to-oppo-reno-10-pro-5g-phones-drfone-by-drfone-android/"><u>How to Mirror PC Screen to Oppo Reno 10 Pro 5G Phones? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-sign-excel-2021-document-with-digital-signature-tutorial-by-ldigisigner-sign-a-excel-sign-a-excel/"><u>How to Sign Excel 2021 document with Digital Signature - (Tutorial)</u></a></li>
+<li><a href="https://techidaily.com/the-way-to-get-back-lost-data-from-70-lite-5g-by-fonelab-android-recover-data/"><u>The way to get back lost data from 70 Lite 5G</u></a></li>
+</ul></div>